uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 ..

-Once the edit has been saved, you'll be taken back to the wiki page you were editing, and you'll see the changes made.
+Once the edit has been saved, a new page will be available to view, with the edits made (:ref:`userWikiEditMade`).

 .. _userWikiEditMade: